-Applications for Scholarships to study in 2016 are now closed.
+Applications for Scholarships to study in 2017 are now open.

 The Rural Pharmacy Scholarship Scheme provides financial support to encourage and enable students from rural and remote communities to undertake undergraduate or graduate studies in pharmacy at university.
-At least 30 scholarships are offered annually, with a value of $10,000 per annum per student.
+Up to 30 scholarships are offered annually, with a value of $10,000 per annum per student.
 Scholarship recipients are encouraged to seek employment in rural and remote areas following graduation.

 The Rural Pharmacy Scholarship Scheme is supplemented by the Rural Pharmacy Scholarship Mentor Scheme.
 It aims to reinforce the scholar’s ties to rural and regional Australia and provide support to scholars outside of the university and formal study environment.
 Rural Pharmacy Mentor support involves at least quarterly contact, such as via email, telephone or face-to-face sessions as instigated by the scholar.
 Rural Pharmacy Mentors will be paid an honorarium of $375 (GST exclusive) each year for participating in the Scheme.

 In order to be eligible for this Scheme applicants must be: